 A nursery which follows the Forest School approach has to hold high expectations about children’s skills and development.
 From this approach, we adapt:

 - The interaction with the natural world: Woodland environments provide children with space for exploration and a real sense of discovery.
 Children learn about nature and physical or biological phenomena, such as the stages of a butterfly’s life.
 They develop physical skills and learn how to work together as a team.
-Here at Alphablocks Nursery School & Pre-Prep we have the benefit of being surrounded by tall trees and some greenery on site, and also Trent Park – with its Animal Rescue Centre – is at very close proximity.
+Here at Alphablocks Nursery School & Pre-Prep we have the benefit of being surrounded by tall trees and greenery on site, and we are also a stone’s throw away from Trent Park – with its amazing Animal Rescue Centre.

 - The learner-centre approach: By participating in engaging, motivating and stage appropriate tasks and activities in a woodland environment, children develop strong emotional and social skills.
 Our mission at Alphablocks Nursery School & Pre-Prep is to develop confident and resilient children that enjoy the process of learning.